CyrilleB79/winMag/readme.md

 ## Change log

+### Version 4.2

+* Magnifier or Color filtering commands will no longer fail if used for the first time with this add-on running.

 ### Version 4.0

 * The filter enabled by the toggle color filter command (`Windows+Control+C`) can now be reported; this toggle command should have been previously enabled in Windows Accessibility settings.